phtal-org/internet-draft-phtal/draft-montoya-phtal.md

 --- abstract

 This document defines PHTAL, a generic representation format for hypertext applications guided by REST constraints.
-PHTAL could be compared to HTML without graphical requirements.
+PHTAL could be compared to HTML without any graphical objectives.

 --- middle

 # Introduction

 This document defines PHTAL, a generic representation format for hypertext applications guided by REST constraints.
-PHTAL could be compared to HTML without graphical requirements.
+PHTAL could be compared to HTML without any graphical objectives.

 This document registers two media-type identifiers with the IANA: `application/phtal+json` and `application/phtal+xml`.
 This registration is for community review and will be submitted to the IESG for review, approval, and registration with IANA.